WilberC1219/WilChat/README.md

   export default db;
 ```

 6. WilChat is now fully set up and can be started using `npm start`.
-Upon successful completion of running the start command your CLI should look say the following:
+Upon successful completion of running the start command your CLI will say the following:

 ```
   Compiled successfully!